 In 2013, Charlene's Project was chosen as our whole school charity.
 Charlene Barr had a vision to create better futures for children in Uganda by building primary schools and strengthening local communities.
 Unfortunately, suffering from cystic fibrosis, Charlene died in 2010 at the age of 20.
 The very day after her funeral, building work began on the first primary school to be supported by Charlene's Project in Uganda.
-One of our staff members.
-Mr David Barr is Charlene's brother and in the summer of 2014 & 2016, a team of 10 Senior School pupils and 2 staff members travelled to Uganda as part of a larger team from Charlene's Project.
-Our girls were responsible for taking lessons in primary schools, running sports camps, providing medical education and aid in very under privileged areas.
+One of our staff members, Mr David Barr, is Charlene's brother and in the summers of 2014 & 2016, a team of 10 Senior School pupils and 2 staff members travelled to Uganda as part of a larger team from Charlene's Project.
+Our girls were responsible for taking lessons in primary schools, running sports camps, and providing medical education and aid in very under privileged areas.

-Annual fundraising efforts include the Autumn Craft Fair and the Uganda Dander.
-Donations from Glenlola Collegiate have been used to support Kahara Primary School based in rural western Uganda.
+Annual fundraising efforts include the Autumn Craft Fair, House silver collection and the Uganda Dander.
+Donations from Glenlola Collegiate have been used to support Kahara Primary School based in rural Western Uganda.
 Staff and pupils have already raised over £40,000 to build a kitchen, staff accommodation, boarding facilities, latrines and provide agricultural equipment to support the local community.
-This year, each House in School will sponsor a girl from Uganda to continue her secondary education.